kamax-matrix/matrix-synapse-rest-password-provider/README.md

 ```
 sudo curl https://raw.githubusercontent.com/kamax-matrix/matrix-synapse-rest-auth/master/rest_auth_provider.py -o /opt/venvs/matrix-synapse/lib/python3.5/site-packages/rest_auth_provider.py
 ```
+If the command fail, double check that the python version still matches.
+If not, please let us know by opening an issue.

 ### Before Synapse v0.34.0/py3 or any py2-based release
 Copy in whichever directory python2.x can pick it up as a module.